Jeremiah Manele

-Jeremiah Manele (born 1968) is a Solomonese politician and the current prime minister of Solomon Islands since 2024.
-He is the first prime minister of the country to come from Isabel Province.
+Jeremiah Manele (born 1968) is a Solomon Islands politician who served as prime minister of Solomon Islands between 2024 and 2026.
+He was the first prime minister of the country to come from Isabel Province.

 Early life and education

 Manele grew up in the village of Samasodu on the island of Santa Isabel.
 His high school education began at a Guadalcanal Anglican school, Selwyn College (where he later taught), before completing his year 6 at King George VI School in Honiara.
 He studied for a Bachelor of Arts in Politics and Public Administration at the University of Papua New Guinea, graduating in 1991.
 He returned to studies briefly in 1995–96, completing post graduate work at the University of Oxford.

 Civil service

 In the start of his career, Manele represented the Solomon Islands as a career diplomat.
 He was appointed to diplomatic postings as Counsellor and later Charge d'Affaires of the Solomon Islands Permanent Mission to the United Nations in New York.

 Afterwards, he held senior government positions, serving as the Permanent Secretary of the Ministry of Development Planning, Secretary to the Prime Minister and Cabinet, and Permanent Secretary to the Ministry of Foreign Affairs and External Trade.
 He also served as Secretary to the Solomon Islands Government-RAMSI Intervention Taskforce.